 How Earnings History Affects Retirement Benefits

 Your primary insurance amount is based on your historical earnings.
 Specifically, it’s based on your “average indexed monthly earnings” (AIME).
-Calculating your AIME is a four-step process.
+Calculating your AIME is a five-step process.

 - Adjust your earnings from prior years to today’s dollars.